starship/starship/docs/config/README.md

 # Inserts a blank line between shell prompts
 add_newline = true

-# Replace the "❯" symbol in the prompt with "➜"
+# Replace the '❯' symbol in the prompt with '➜'
-[character] # The name of the module we are configuring is "character" success_symbol = "[➜](bold green)" # The "success_symbol" segment is being set to "➜" with the color "bold green"
+[character] # The name of the module we are configuring is 'character' success_symbol = '[➜](bold green)' # The 'success_symbol' segment is being set to '➜' with the color 'bold green'

 # Disable the package module, hiding it from the prompt completely
 [package]